doctrine/DoctrineORMModule/README.md

      ```
   3. run `php composer.phar install`
   4. open `my/project/directory/configs/application.config.php` and add `DoctrineORMModule` to your `modules`
-  5. drop `vendor/doctrine/DoctrineORMModule/config/module.doctrine_orm.local.config.php.dist` into your application's
-     `config/autoload` directory, rename it to `module.doctrine_orm.local.config.php` and make the appropriate changes.
-  6. create directory `my/project/directory/data/DoctrineORMModule/Proxy` and make sure your application has write
+  5. create directory `my/project/directory/data/DoctrineORMModule/Proxy` and make sure your application has write
      access to it.
+This directory can be changed using the module options.

 ## Registering drivers with the DriverChain

-To register drivers with the driver chain simply add the necessary configuration options to your configuration.
+To register drivers with Doctrine module simply add the drivers to the doctrine.driver key in your configuration.

 ```
 return array(